next-exp/sw-docs/docs/source/isaura.rst

 Extracting the topology-related information
 :::::::::::::::::::::::::::::::::::::::::::

 An excellent topological discrimination between signal and background (thanks to the usage of a gaseous medium inside the TPC) is one of the fundamental trademarks of the NEXT experiment.
+That is achievable thanks to the exploitation of the so-called **blobs**.
+They are defined as imaginary 3D spheres located around both ends of each track.
+Their energy is an excellent tool to investigate whether there has been a large and sudden energy deposition in the track extreme (i.e. *Bragg peak*, indicating the stopping point of a charged particle) or not (starting point of its trajectory).
+Therefore, that will be a crucial stage within the reconstruction chain, since if it is performed correctly, it will allow separating double-electron (such as the double-beta signal) from single-electron (the majority of backgrounds) tracks.

-In order to achieve that, it is necessary to (1) separate the different tracks that may form the event, (2) find the extremes for each of them, and (3) compute the energy around these extremes, providing the so-called *blobs*.
+In order to achieve that, it is necessary to

+ #. separate the different tracks that may form the event (event connectivity)
+ #. find the extremes for each of them, to obtain the blob center position
+ #. compute the energy around these points

+The following subsections explain each of these processes in detail.

-..
+.. _Connectivity:

- In order to compute all the tracking information commented above it will be mandatory first to check that every event contain hits with well-defined energy.
-For instance, events with all hits outside the krypton correction map boundaries will be thrown away, since their energy cannot be corrected and their ``Ec`` variable (*corrected energy*) will be ``NaN``.
+**Splitting events into tracks**

 Once events are properly selected according to the :ref:`previous subsection <Hits-based selection>`, their hits are grouped into 3D volume elements (``voxels``) with the objective of studying the connectivity.
 The size of these voxels is more or less fixed (depending on the ``strict_vox_size`` parameter in the config file), and their energy correspond to the sum of the energy of the hits included in the voxel.
 Following a Breadth-First Search (BSF) [#]_ algorithm, the voxels sharing side, edge, or corner will be part of the same **track**.
 The figure below shows the voxelization result of a real NEXT-White data (Run-VI) single-electron candidate of 1.73 MeV.
 In this case, after grouping the *deconvoluted hits* into [5 mm x 5 mm x 5 mm] voxels, the event was classified as single-track.